Randal J. Metz: Career

 Metz trained professionally with Mahlmann from 1970–2014.
 In 1991 Metz and Mahlmann became M Plus M Productions, and co-directed the puppet theater until 2006 at which time Metz became the sole director.

-Metz has also studied puppetry with Lettie Connell Schubert who is known for her television puppet performances of the 1950s on the Brother Buzz show and Looking Glass Lady.
+Metz also studied puppetry with Lettie Connell Schubert who was known for her television puppet performances of the 1950s on the Brother Buzz show and Looking Glass Lady.
 He also attended personal classes taught by Jerry Juhl, the head writer for The Muppets.

+From 1978–1980 Metz was trained by San Francisco Bay Area mime artist, Bari Rolfe, in the styles of masks and Commedia dell’arte.

 In 1979 he joined with puppeteer Tom Royer to create The Puppet Company.
 The two performed from 1979–1980 at the Oakland Zoo (then known as Knowland Park Zoo).
 A special small amphitheater was constructed for their performances.